-6:1:1 Medically Fragile
+6:1:1 Medically Fragile (Transition)

-A district-based program for students grades K-12 with multiple and severe disabilities, physical disabilities, and/or traumatic brain injuries.
+A district-based program for Transition-aged with multiple and severe disabilities, physical disabilities, and/or traumatic brain injuries.
 The focus of the class is to help students develop academic, social and emotional strengths to maximize their learning and growth.
 Recommend to list on IEP as Special Class 6:1:1 (Medically Fragile) 5 x weekly, 6 hours.